Understanding High Blood Pressure -- the Basics

 It's also normal for blood pressure to vary from person to person, even from one area of your body to another.
 But when blood pressure remains consistently high, talk with your doctor about treatment.
 Consistently high blood pressure forces the heart to work far beyond its capacity.
 Along with injuring blood vessels, hypertension can damage the brain, eyes, and kidneys.

 People with blood pressure readings of 140/90 or higher, taken on at least two occasions, are said to have high blood pressure.
+For those over age 60, reading of 150/90 or high indicate high blood pressure.
 If the pressure remains high, your doctor will probably begin treatment.
 People with blood pressure readings of 180/120 or higher need treatment immediately.
 People at higher cardiovascular risk (such as diabetes, chronic kidney disease, or known heart and vascular disease) are treated if their blood pressure rises above 130/80, because they already have a high risk of heart disease.